Whisky and waterfalls at Abergwyngregyn

 It’s a steep climb south on the coast path but the views are tremendous - straight up the 140m (460ft) Allt Goch Bach on tree-tunnel back roads with glimpses back over the castle and Puffin Island beyond.

-Read more: 10 great reasons to walk the Wales Coast Path
+Read more: Discover the Wales Coast Path

 Heaps of creative energy at Caernarfon